pybricks/pybricks-micropython/doc/source/startrun.rst

    :alt: alt
    :align: center

-   Configuring the USB connection between the computer and the EV3 brick
+   Configuring the USB connection between the computer and the EV3 Brick

 Downloading and running a program
 -----------------------------------------------------------

 You can press the F5 key to run the program.
 Alternatively, you can start it manually by going to the *debug* tab and clicking the green start arrow, as shown below.

 When the program starts, a pop-up toolbar allows you to stop the program if necessary.
-You can also stop the program at any time using the back button on the EV3 brick.
+You can also stop the program at any time using the back button on the EV3 Brick.

 If your program produces any output with the :mod:`print <.tools>` command, this is shown in the output window.